CCGenetics/guidelines-genetic-diversity-indicators/index.md

 # Guideline materials and documentation for the Genetic Diversity Indicators

 {: .highlight }
 This guide is intended to assist nations in quantifying genetic indicator values at every stage of the process: from species selection to data compilation to indicator calculation.
-These materials are based on the co-creation experience of the first multinational assessment of the genetic diversity indicators (LINK), and we hope to keep updating them as more teams share their experience.
+These materials are based on the co-creation experience of the [first multinational assessment of the genetic diversity indicators](ttps://ecoevorxiv.org/repository/view/6104/), and we hope to keep updating them as more teams share their experience.
+If you would like to provide feedback or have questions please [get in touch](https://aliciamstt.github.io/guidelines-genetic-diversity-indicators/docs/Contact_cite/Contact_cite.html).

 Genetic diversity is the foundation of all biological diversity.
 It is necessary for species’ populations to remain healthy and adapt to environmental change, such as climate change, pollution, changing habitats, pests and disease.
 Genetic diversity is also vital for resilience of all ecosystems (i.e., recovery from heat waves and ocean pollution or acidification) and for the success of ecosystem restoration and the reintroduction of populations and species.
 Populations with low genetic diversity suffer inbreeding, low viability, and low resilience.
 Unfortunately, genetic diversity has declined due to habitat loss, fragmentation, overharvest, and other human activities.
 Yet despite all of this, genetic variation has been often neglected by many global conservation initiatives, partly due to the lack of simple and widely-applicable genetic diversity indicators.